instant-dev/api/README.md

 `localhost:8000/.well-known/openapi.yaml`, respectively.

 Additionally, Instant API comes packaged with LLM-focused features to future-proof your API in preparation for AI integration.
-First class support for `text/event-stream` makes streaming LLM responses easy,
-[LLM function calling](https://openai.com/blog/function-calling-and-other-api-updates) can be set up via a JSON Schema list of your API functions available at at `localhost:8000/.well-known/schema.json`, and experimental auto-generation of
+First class support for Server-Sent Events using `text/event-stream` makes streaming LLM responses easy, [LLM function calling](https://openai.com/blog/function-calling-and-other-api-updates) can be set up via a JSON Schema list of your API functions available at at `localhost:8000/.well-known/schema.json`, and experimental auto-generation of